- Fujitsu Group CSR Report

 The Fujitsu Group considers that the dissemination of CSR activities among its suppliers in the supply chain, as well as within Fujitsu, is essential to ensuring stable product supply and greater corporate competitiveness.
 Through close communication between Fujitsu and our suppliers at the management level, we require an understanding of the importance and necessity of CSR, working toward our goal of raising the level of CSR throughout the supply chain.

-In March 2017, the Fujitsu Group became a member of the Electronic Industry Citizenship Coalition (EICC), a global CSR alliance centered on the electronics industry.
-The EICC is a non-profit organization established in 2004 with the aim of supporting the rights and wellbeing of workers and communities worldwide affected by the global electronics industry supply chain.
+In March 2017, the Fujitsu Group became a member of the Responsible Business Aliance(RBA) (*1), a global CSR alliance centered on the electronics industry.
+The RBA is a non-profit organization established in 2004 with the aim of supporting the rights and wellbeing of workers and communities worldwide affected by the global electronics industry supply chain.
 It currently has a membership of over 110 global companies, primarily made up of electronic device manufacturers and other ICT companies but also including retail, automotive and toy industry-related enterprises.
-The EICC's Code of Conduct stipulates standards to be observed with regard to labor, health and safety, the environment, ethical issues and management systems in the supply chain.
+The RBA’s Code of Conduct stipulates standards to be observed with regard to labor, health and safety, the environment, ethical issues and management systems in the supply chain.
 The Fujitsu Group is engaged in group-wide CSR activities through the implementation of its own policy and principles in the FUJITSU Way.
-In future, Fujitsu will also respect the EICC Code of Conduct, redoubling its CSR efforts in its own supply chain and in those of its suppliers.
+In future, Fujitsu will also respect the RBA Code of Conduct, redoubling its CSR efforts in its own supply chain and in those of its suppliers.

 Within Japan, we also take an active role in the programs and initiatives of organizations such as the Japan Electronics and Information Technology Industries Association (JEITA) and work to promote socially responsible procurement throughout the industry.